 Yes, the National Animal Supplement Council (NASC) writes that goji berries are good for dogs and their health.
 You should still be cautious with how much you let your dog eat, but in small amounts there are definitely health benefits.

-Goji berries are really high in vitamins C, B, E, and A. It also has lots of calcium and iron – and even some protein.
+Goji berries are really high in vitamins C, B, E, and vitamin A and essential amino acids.
+It also has lots of calcium and iron – and even some protein.